 The Student Division Office informs details regarding the procedures and schedule for degree completion to the student's academic supervisor, who then notifies the student.
-For further details on the report, refer to the Tokyo Institute of Technology Degree Regulations and the Tokyo Institute of Technology Guidelines on Examination of Master's, Doctoral, and Professional Master's Degrees.
+For further details on the report, refer to the Institute of Science Tokyo Detailed Regulations on Handling of Master's, Doctoral, and Professional Master's Degree Program Examinations.